The Best Countries for Education in the World in…

 Best Countries for Education in Europe

-According to the criteria used, the best countries for education in Europe are quite a heterogeneous group, containing Poland, the UK, Sweden, Estonia, Finland, and Germany.
+According to the criteria used, the best countries for education in Europe are quite heterogeneous between Central and Western Europe, containing Poland, Sweden, Estonia, Finland, and Germany.

 It helped Poland that living costs are lower there than in most European Union countries (although not everything is cheap in Poland, lettuce being just one example).
 Estonia, too, had an excellent result because of lower living costs.

-The UK, Sweden, and Germany grabbed their spots in the top 10 for other reasons, like the sizable number of fine universities.
+The United Kingdom, Sweden, and Germany grabbed their spots in the top 10 for other reasons, like the sizable number of top universities.
 But neither the UK, nor Germany nor Sweden had good results in the cost-of-living score, raising concerns for students without access to financial aid.
 These are expensive countries, after all.

 Check also: How Studying in Poland Became a Popular Idea